 To help farmers improve the business health of their farms, National Farmers Union Foundation encourages interested farmers to examine the following resources and to consider participating in our general farmer education programs.
-These programs include Women’s Conference, Beginning Farmer Institute, and Growing For the Future Online Conference.
+These programs include Women’s Conference and Beginning Farmer Institute.

 *This publication is distributed with the understanding that National Farmers Union Foundation is not offering legal, accounting, tax or other professional advice.
 The information provided through this Toolbox is for educational purposes only.

 The legal form under which your farm business is organized has significant consequences regarding personal liability and debt collection.
 In many cases, the default business organization may not be the most advantageous to you, your farm and your family.

 Farmers’ Guide to Business Structures, published by Sustainable Agriculture Research & Education (SARE), identifies the various ways your farm business can be formed or organized, offers insight regarding the relative advantages and drawbacks of each, and can help you take steps toward formalizing your desired business structure.